 - Empower everyone.
 Instilling trust in your members will encourage them to trust you, too.
 Build a leadership team and coach your organizers to uphold your values.

 - Collaborate.
 You’re not in this alone.
-Ask for Meetup ideas, venue recommendations, and feedback.
+Ask for event ideas, venue recommendations, and feedback.
 Implement change wherever it makes sense.

 - Stay active.
 Always make sure your members know what’s up next.
-Keep scheduling Meetups!
+Keep scheduling events!

 Part of being friendly and welcoming is respecting your members.
 They want to be a part of your community, so make it easy for them.

 - Stay on topic.
-Schedule Meetups that focus on your community’s goals.
-Avoid scheduling too many Meetups that don’t align with your mission.
+Schedule events that focus on your community’s goals.
+Avoid scheduling too many events that don’t align with your mission.